biopragmatics/bioversions/docs/index.md

 software, and training materials.
 These annotations can either appear on the original site, or on a website (like this one) that indexes it or provides additional information.
-The further information here, for example, is the link to the BioRegistry.
+The further information here, for example, is the link to the Bioregistry.
 The JSON-LD annotation will make it easier for other tools to recognize the content of the table.
 This includes the [Google Dataset finder](https://datasetsearch.research.google.com/), besides Bioschemas itself.